 The Fifth Mindfulness Training: Compassionate, Healthy Living

 Aware that true happiness is rooted in peace, solidity, freedom, and compassion, and that joy can be nourished by connecting wholeheartedly with Sangha friends, I am determined to live simply and not use more resources for my daily life than I need.
-I will remind myself that I have more than enough conditions for happiness available in the here and now, and I will try to limit my exposure to advertisements or other stimuli that water the seeds of consumerism in me.
+I will remind myself that I have more than enough conditions for happiness available in the here and now, I will try to limit my exposure to advertisements or other stimuli that water the seeds of consumerism in me.
 I will practice diligently to grow my understanding of my habit energies related to how I nourish my body and mind, holding gently the fact that I am practicing with and for all generations (past and future) present in me.
-I am determined to water the wholesome seeds by choosing non-processed organic (non-toxic) foods and drinks as much as possible, by choosing films, books, music, websites, friendships and chance-interactions that cultivate a sense of optimism, connection and love; and by creating spaces in my life to rest, reflect and connect to nature.
+I am determined to water the wholesome seeds by choosing non-processed organic (non-toxic) foods and drinks as much as possible; by choosing films, books, music, websites, friendships and chance-interactions that cultivate a sense of optimism, connection and love; and by creating spaces in my life to rest, reflect, and connect to nature.
 I will try to refrain from watering unwholesome seeds and allow myself to begin anew every day in doing so.